 How is anyone going to know your domain name is for sale if you do not advertise?

-Similar to a Mansion in Beverely Hills even Hollywood A-Listers will advertise their homes for sale on websites such as https://ogroup.com/ they recently had a series on Netflix called “Selling Sunset”.https://en.wikipedia.org/wiki/Jason_Oppenheim if that is not in your face I do not know what is.
-Clearly their marketing was to capture an audience using a streaming channel.
-Very clever considering most people are tuning in to Netflix during lockdown.
+Similar to a Mansion in Beverly Hills even Hollywood A-Listers will advertise their homes for sale on websites such as https://ogroup.com/ they recently had a series on Netflix called “Selling Sunset”. https://en.wikipedia.org/wiki/Jason_Oppenheim if that is not in your face I do not know what is.
+Clearly, their marketing was to capture an audience using a streaming channel.
+Very clever considering most people are tuning in to Netflix during the lockdown.

 Its is not always about the market value but more to do with perceived equity and how much it might be worth in the future.

-Of my undertanding if I was selling the most expensive diamond in the world or a domain name, how are people even going to know that it exists and it is for sale and if i do no advertising especially if say I did not have my little black book?
+Of my understanding, if I was selling the most expensive diamond in the world or a domain name, how are people even going to know that it exists and it is for sale if I do no advertising especially if say I did not have my little black book?

-The diamond or the domain will still retain its market value even if I made massive billboard ads, but possibly may loose it rarity and elusiveness.
+The diamond or the domain will still retain its market value, even if I made massive billboard ads, although it possibly may lose its rarity and elusiveness.

 Therefore if people do not write about the asset no one is going to know it exists and one cannot always rely on the little black book.

-Please Contact Us by using the form below about any of the domain names, listed above.
-Someone will get back to you with on 24 hours.
+Please Contact Us by using the button below about any of the domain names, listed above.
+Someone will get back to you within 24 hours.